 Yes, everyone talks about eating healthy and exercising when it comes to weight loss, but the truth is that 90% of your weight loss is going to come from what you eat.
 Need proof?

 Here's a story for you:

+I learned how to lose weight and keep it off after a good ‘ol competition.
 About 6 years ago, when I was just entering the lady boss world, and had started my weight loss journey, my company decided to do a "biggest loser" competition.
 You're probably familiar with the show.
 As a company, we did the competition for 12 weeks.
 The winner would be the person who lost the largest percentage of body weight over the 12 weeks.
 We weighed in weekly and that weight was the only factor.

 - Mic drop.
 We lady bosses know how to conquer. -

 I ate less.
 I didn't exercise.
 I lost weight and I won the competition.

 If you want to lose weight, you need to eat less.
 It's simple math [Click to Tweet]:

 3500 calories/7 days a week = 500 calories per day